ThatOtherAndrew/SnowMon/report.md

 Request cancellation is implemented in the `PurchaseManager.cancelPurchaseRequest()` method.
 The `RequestEnqueuer` thread is interruptible, and if the thread for the request ID is still running (indicating it has not yet been added to the purchase queue), then the thread is interrupted and purchase request handling is aborted.
 If it is already on the queue then it is simply removed with `Queue.remove()`.
 The `PaymentProcessor` thread performs a check at the start and end of processing each request to ensure that the head element of the queue is the same, and skips fulfilling the purchase if there is a mismatch.
 This handles the case of a request being cancelled when it is first in the queue and already being processed by the `PaymentProcessor` thread.
 If the purchase has already been fulfilled then the method returns a value of `false` indicating the cancellation has been unsuccessful.

 The `DELETE /queue/:id` endpoint is implemented for purchase request cancellation.
 The response has no HTTP message body, as it uses an HTTP 204 (No Content) response as conventional to indicate a successful DELETE request[^3], which prohibits the use of a body.
 If the deletion is unsuccessful then an HTTP 409 (Conflict) response is returned indicating conflicting state (already purchased tickets cannot be cancelled, only refunded), and if the purchase request is invalid or not found then a 404 is returned.
+All other HTTP responses are consistent with the rest of the API specification, as requested in the assignment specification - HTTP 400 on a malformed request, and 500 on an uncaught server error.
+No header checks are performed as a JSON body is not transmitted in the request nor the response.

 [^3]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Status/204